AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 # About Batch Set Presets {#about-bsp}

-Use **[!UICONTROL Batch Set Presets]** to automatically create image sets or spin sets while a job is running to upload assets to Dynamic Media.

-You first define naming conventions for the assets that you want to group together in a set.
-You can then create a batch set preset to reference these images.
-Each preset is a uniquely named, self-contained set of instructions that defines how to construct the set using images that match the defined naming conventions in the preset recipe.
+Use **[!UICONTROL Batch Set Presets]** to help ease the creation and organization of multiple assets in an image set or spin set at the time you manually upload asset files to a folder either individually or using bulk ingestion, or have the preset run alongside the asset import jobs you schedule in Dynamic Media.
+Each preset is a uniquely named, self-contained set of instructions that defines how to construct the image set or spin sete using images that match the defined naming conventions in the preset recipe.

-All active batch set presets for a company are listed on the Upload Job Option dialog box, so you can specify which preset you want applied during each upload session.
-Company administrators see all active and inactive batch set presets.
-When you upload files, Dynamic Media Classic automatically creates a set with all files that match the defined naming convention in the active presets.
+>[!IMPORTANT]
+>
+>If you used batch set presets in [!DNL Dynamic Media Classic], and you are migrating from [!DNL Dynamic Media Classic] to [!DNL Adobe Experience Manager as a Cloud Service], you will need to manually recreate your batch set presets definitions within [!DNL Adobe Experience Manager as a Cloud Service].

-**Best Practice** &ndash; When working with batch set presets, image sets, and spin sets, Adobe recommends the following workflow:
+**Best Practice** &ndash; When working with batch set presets Adobe recommends the following workflow:

 1. Create a batch set preset.
-1. Create a new asset folder.
+1. Create an asset folder and ensure it is synched to Dynamic Media.
 1. Apply the batch set preset to the asset folder.
 1. Upload images to the asset folder.
 1. Create your image set or spin set.